Skip to content

 Scanners 6 built-in (no install needed) External tools (must be installed)

-External deps None Trivy, Gitleaks, Semgrep (optional)
+External deps None Trivy, Gitleaks, Semgrep, ecosystem-specific auditors (optional)

 Use both for comprehensive coverage: ges audit catches code patterns, ges scan catches dependency and history issues.